luvnft/hackathon-shorts/index.markdown

 <style>@import url("//readme.codeadam.ca/readme.css");</style>

 [BrickMMO](http://brickmmo.com/) needs your help making videos for the [BrickMMO TikTok](https://www.tiktok.com/@brickmmo) and [BrickMMO Instagram](https://www.instagram.com/brickmmo) channels.
 The goal of this hackathon is to create a video as similar as  possible to this video:

+<video src="videos/jake-sully-brickheadz.mp4" width="360"></video>

+You will be provided with the [Adobe Premiere]() file that was used to create the original video.
+This will include the intro and outro, audio and video clips that can be reused, and the original timeline.

 ## Steps

+### Day One: Shooting

 1) Watch the sample video multiple times.
-Pay attention to the lighting, sounds, camera placement, etc...
+Pay attention to the lighting, sounds, camera placement, timing, etc...

-2) Choose a LEGO® BrickHeadz™ kit.
+2) Choose a LEGO® BrickHeadz™ kit provided in class.

     ![Disney 100th Celebration BrickHeadz](images/brickheadz.png)